ionic-team/ionic-framework/BREAKING.md

 Previously, the `selected` role was assigned only to the option matching the select's current value.
 Because the dismiss role mirrors the tapped button, this surfaced in just one case: re-selecting the already-selected option dismissed the action sheet with `role: "selected"` in `ionActionSheetDidDismiss`.
 Tapping any other option changed the value and dismissed with `role: ""`.
 Now that the role is no longer assigned, both cases dismiss with `role: undefined`.
 Apps that inspected this role to detect that a value was chosen, such as reading `role` from the underlying action sheet's `onDidDismiss` result, should listen for `ion-select`'s `ionChange` event instead, which emits the selected value when the selection changes.

+**Floating Label Behavior**

+Floating labels no longer automatically float when the select contains slotted content.
+Labels float only when the select is focused or has a value.
+Additionally, when using a floating label, the placeholder is only visible when the select is focused.

+**Internal DOM Structure Changes**

+The internal DOM structure has been reorganized to support floating labels with slotted content.
+This changes the structure and location of several exposed shadow parts.

+Added:
+- `.select-start` — `part="start"`
+- `.select-control` — `part="control"`
+- `.select-end` — `part="end"`

+Removed:
+- `.select-wrapper-inner` — `part="inner"`

+Restructured:
+- `.label-text-wrapper` remains `part="label"` but moved from `.select-wrapper` into `.select-control`
+- `.native-wrapper` remains `part="container"` but moved from `.select-wrapper-inner` into `.select-control`
+- Start slot moved from `.select-wrapper-inner` into `.select-start` (`part="start"`)
+- End slot moved from `.select-wrapper-inner` into `.select-end` (`part="end"`)
+- `.select-icon` remains `part="icon"` but its location depends on the label state:
+    - With a start/end label, the icon is inside `.native-wrapper`
+    - With a floating/stacked label, the icon is inside `.select-end`

+Update selectors that target the exposed shadow parts to account for the new structure:

+If you currently target `part="inner"`, that part has been removed.
+Update those styles to target the new parts as appropriate.

+If you target `part="label"`, `part="container"`, or `part="icon"`, the part names remain unchanged, but their position in the shadow DOM has changed.
+This may affect styles that depend on the relationship or layout of these parts.

+Use the new `part="start"`, `part="control"`, and `part="end"` parts to target the new structural wrappers.

 <h4 id="version-9x-textarea">Textarea</h4>

 **Floating Label Behavior**